Why should I use CoinTracker?

 There is some debate as to whether wash sales apply to cryptocurrency sales, however the IRS specifically states that wash sales only apply to stocks and securities.
 Since the IRS has also issued guidance that cryptocurrencies are property, we do not calculate/apply wash sales.
 You should consult your CPA or tax professional for further advice on whether to apply wash sales to your cryptocurrency trades.

-Can I apply a 1031 like-kind exchange to my cryptocurrency trades?
+Can I apply like-kind exchange to my cryptocurrency trades?

 What is my tax rate for my crypto gains?